Demexis/ExtendedPrefs/README.md

 ```

 ## Last Notes
 After a while, I completely abandoned PlayerPrefs, preferring to use regular config files.
 They are easier to maintain and easier for users to edit.
-Custom config files have better serialization and wider customization options.
+Custom config files will have better serialization and wider customization options.